Approximation Algorithms for Clustering with Dynamic Points: Introduction

 \section{Introduction}

 Clustering a data set of points in a metric space is a fundamental abstraction of many practical problems of interest and has been subject to extensive study as a fundamental problem of both machine learning and combinatorial optimization.
-In particular, cluster analysis is one of the main methods of unsupervised learning, and clustering often models facility location problems.\footnote{In the facility location literature, points are called clients and centers are called facilities, and we will use these terms interchangeably.} More specifically, some of the most well-studied clustering problems involve the following generic setting.
+In particular, cluster analysis is one of the main methods of unsupervised learning, and clustering often models facility location problems.
+More specifically, some of the most well-studied clustering problems involve the following generic setting.
 We are given a set $C$ of points in a metric space, and our goal is to compute a set of $k$ centers that optimizes a certain objective function which involves the distances between the points in $C$ and the computed centers.
 Two prominent examples are the $k$-median problem and the $k$-center problem.
 They are formally defined as follows.
-Let $S$ denote the computed set of $k$ cluster centers, let $d(j,S)=\min_{i\in S}d(i,j)$ be the minimum distance from a point $j\in C$ to $S$, and let $D=(d(j,S))_{j\in C}$ be called the {\em service cost vector}.\/ The $k$-median problem aims to minimize the $L_1$ objective $\|D\|_1=\sum_{j\in C}d(j,S)$ over the choices of $S$, and the $k$-center aims to minimize the $L_\infty$ objective $\|D\|_\infty =\max_{j\in C}d(j,S)$.
-In general metric spaces and when $k$ is not a fixed constant, both problems are APX-hard and exhibit constant factor approximation algorithms~\cite{arya2004local,byrka2017improved,charikar2012dependent,hochbaum1985best,li2013approximating}.
-An important generalization is the {\em ordered $k$-median} problem.
+Let $S$ denote the computed set of $k$ cluster centers, $d(j,S)=\min_{i\in S}d(i,j)$ be the minimum distance from a point $j\in C$ to $S$, and $D=(d(j,S))_{j\in C}$ be the \emph{service cost vector}.
+The $k$-median problem aims to minimize the $L_1$ objective $\|D\|_1=\sum_{j\in C}d(j,S)$ over the choices of $S$, and $k$-center aims to minimize the $L_\infty$ objective $\|D\|_\infty =\max_{j\in C}d(j,S)$.
+In general metric spaces and when $k$ is not a fixed constant, both problems are APX-hard \cite{hsu1979easy,jain2002greedy} and exhibit constant factor approximation algorithms \cite{gonzalez1985clustering,hochbaum1985best,arya2004local,charikar2012dependent,li2016pseudo,byrka2017improved}.
+An important generalization is the \emph{ordered $k$-median} problem.
 Here, in addition to $C$ and $k$, we are given also a non-increasing weight vector $w\in\mathbb{R}_{\geq0}^{|C|}$.
-Letting $D^\downarrow$ denote the sorted version of $D$ in non-increasing order, the objective of ordered $k$-median is to minimize $w\cdot D^\downarrow$.
-This problem generalizes both $k$-center and $k$-median and has attracted significant attention recently and several constant factor approximation algorithms have been developed~\cite{aouad2019ordered, byrka2018constant,chakrabarty2018interpolating,chakrabarty2019approximation}.
+Letting $D^\downarrow$ denote the sorted version of $D$ in non-increasing order, the objective of ordered $k$-median is to minimize $w^\top D^\downarrow$.
+This problem generalizes both $k$-center and $k$-median and has attracted significant attention recently.
+Several constant factor approximation algorithms have been developed \cite{aouad2019ordered, byrka2018constant,chakrabarty2018interpolating,chakrabarty2019approximation}.
+We note that in the facility location literature, points are called clients and centers are called facilities, and we will use these terms interchangeably.